podratz/nicks-notebook/README.md

 ### For VIM Users

-Install the [unimpaired.vim](github.com/tpope/vim-unimpaired) plugin to easily navigate between notes in a named directory or in the .chrono directory using the ]f and [f shortcuts.
+Install the [unimpaired.vim](github.com/tpope/vim-unimpaired) plugin to easily navigate between notes in a named directory using the ]f and [f shortcuts.